bryanibit/blog.io/_posts/2018-6-13-laser-process.md

 pose(2,3) = pos_z;
 ```

-## an affine transformation to an isometric transformation
+## Affine transformation to an isometric transformation

 b.rotation() extract the rotation part of the transformation.
 It involves a SVD, and thus it is read-only.
 On the left hand side, you have to use .linear():